What is kendo?

 What should I bring to my first session?

 Pretty much just a water bottle.
-You won’t need any specific equipment to start – we will have equipment to lend.
-Pretty soon you’ll be encouraged to purchase your own shinai (we can recommend suppliers) but we’ve got you covered at first.
+You won’t need any specific equipment to start – we will provide you with your very first shinai.
 Other than that, just come along wearing relatively loose fitting clothes that you can exercise in.
 As a rule, if you could comfortably run in it then you’ll be able to do kendo.
 And don’t worry about shoes – kendo is trained barefoot.

 What happens if I arrive late?